 - The Scholarship Application Form is to be completed and electronically signed by the applicant, the signature verification box checked, and emailed to the

 - The Transcript form is to be completed by the Admissions Office or other appropriate college or university official.
 There are two acceptable ways to submit transcripts, by mail and by email.
-If completing by mail, the applicant should provide a stamped pre-addressed envelope to those individuals completing this form.
-An official transcript and the completed Transcript Form must be mailed directly to the Chair.
-If completing by email, electronic transcripts will only be accepted from a secure credential delivery service.
+An official transcript must be mailed directly to the Scholarship Committee Chair.
+If completing by email, electronic transcripts will only be accepted from a secure credential delivery service emailed to the Scholarship Committee Chair.
 Transcript copies sent from an individual via email will NOT be accepted.
-The transcripts can be emailed to the Scholarship Committee Chair.
 Please note that the transcript delivery messages must be received by 11:59:59 PM US Eastern Time [UTC-7] on April 1.

 - The applicant must utilize the Letter of Recommendation forms in obtaining three (3) academic and/or employment references, as applicable.
 The applicant should complete (Part I) and email Parts I and II to the appropriate individuals and have those individuals complete Part II.
 The applicant should ask those individuals providing recommendations to email Part I and II to the Scholarship Committee Chair prior to the April 1st deadline.
 If the applicant or persons providing recommendations need additional pages, please ensure that these pages are emailed along with the completed Letter of Recommendation Forms, prior to the April 1st deadline.